OUSmartInfrastructure/UltrasonicPedestrianSensor/README.md

 All the states are represented here except for 111 (7) which remains an invalid state and is not expected to ever happen due to the positioning of the sensors and the average width of the pedestrian.
 According to the sensor's documentation, each sensor has a beam angle of about 30° of which 15° is typically effective.
 The beams are usually of the same frequency so it's important to separate the sensors to prevent any cross readings.
 [Read more](http://dyor.roboticafacil.es/en/sensor-distancia/).

-A cross reading or representation happens when the ultrasonic pulse of one sensor is mistakingly received by another causing it to report erroneous pulse lenghts.
+A cross-talk reading or representation happens when:
+1. the ultrasonic pulse of one sensor is mistakingly received by another causing it to report erroneous pulse lenghts.
+2. Echos from the same pulse confuse the sensor causing it to report erroneous pulse lenghts.

 The facts of the analysis above are as follows:
 1. The sum of the various trasitions has 7 being the lowest and 16 the highest.